magnusnissel/mihomegateway/README.md

 ## Example

-Assuming you have Redis using on localhost with the default configuration (_redis://localhost:6379/0_) you can use the following commands to build and then run the image:
+Assuming you have Redis running on localhost with the default configuration (_redis://localhost:6379/0_) you can use the following commands to build and then run the image:

 ```
 docker build -t mhgw .